edgefarm/edgefarm/README.md

 `devspace run instantiate-nodes`: Instantiate some virtual kubeedge nodes.
 `devspace run purge-nodes`: Destroys the virtual kubeedge nodes.

-To initializing and setup a fresh environment call *(please take a look at the setup notes below)*:
+To initializing and setup a fresh environment call the following commands *(please take a look at the setup notes below)*:

 ```sh
 devspace run init